-The MUTE pin can either be used as an output or an input.
-When used as an input the MUTE pins action can be controlled by setting the DZFM bit to select the corresponding DAC for applying the MUTE to.
-As an output its meaning is selected by the DZFM control bits.
-By default selecting the MUTE pin to represent if DAC1 has received more than 1024 midrail samples will cause the MUTE pin to assert a softmute on DAC1.
+The MUTE pin can either be used an output or an input.
+When used as an input the MUTE pins action can controlled by setting the DZFM and DZFM4 bit to select the corresponding DAC for applying the MUTE to.
+As an output its meaning is selected by the DZFM and DZFM4 control bits.
+By default selecting the MUTE to represent if DAC1 has received more than 1024 midrail samples will cause the MUTE to be asserted a softmute on DAC1.
 Disabling the decode block will cause any logical high on the MUTE pin to apply a softmute to all DAC's.
+For compatibility with the WM8772 register the MUTE pin decode bit is also found in the ADC control register, which is redundant on this chip.
+The OR of these two register bit is taken internally.

 REGISTER ADDRESS BIT LABEL DEFAULT DESCRIPTION

-0001100 6 MPD 0 MUTE Pin Decode Disable:
+0001100 6 MPD 0 MUTE pin decode disable:

-MUTE Control 0: MUTE pin decode enable
+ADC Control 0: MUTE pin decode enable

+1: MUTE pin decode disable

+0001111 5 MPD 0 MUTE pin decode disable:

+DAC4 control 0: MUTE pin decode enable

 1: MUTE pin decode disable